-Who bears the responsibility for mold removal in a tenant’s residence in Oklahoma?
+Who is accountable for eliminating mold in a leased property in Oklahoma?

 Oklahoma does not have any laws or regulations on mold remediation.
 However, it is the landlord’s responsibility to keep their units habitable.
 It involves ensuring that the homes are free of mold, safe, and clean.